mattcit/pokeredpure/README.md

 - Some moves are too powerful early game (especially for Nuzlocke runs)
   - Example: Moves that do static damage like Sonicboom and Dragon Rage
   - Solution: Make sure no Pokemon can learn those moves too early
-- HM moves aren't balanced
+- HM moves aren't balanced, and are generally never used in battle
-  - Example: Surf is actually a really good Water type move, but the rest of the HM moves are not good
+  - Example: Surf is actually a really good Water type move, but the rest of the HM moves are easily outclassed (or practically useless)
-  - Solution: Make the other HM moves better/more useful
+  - Solution: Make all HM moves better/more useful in battle

 **DIFFICULTY**
 - Gym leaders/Elite Four aren't much of a challenge
-  - Example: Most Gym leaders have single-type teams and can be defeated with a single Pokemon
+  - Example: Most Gym leaders have single-type teams and can be defeated with a single Pokemon of the opposing type
-  - Solution: Add some variety/counter type Pokemon to each Gym leader team to make them slightly more difficult (give Brock a Vulpix to counter Grass types etc)
+  - Solution: Add some variety/counter-type Pokemon to each Gym leader/Elite Four team to make them slightly more difficult (give Brock a Vulpix to counter Grass types etc)
 - Trainers are generally weak and very repetitive
   - Example: Many trainers have single-type teams, or are just very repetitive with the Pokemon they use
-  - Solution: Make slight changes to trainers with single-type or repetitive teams
+  - Solution: Make slight changes to all trainers with single-type or repetitive teams
 - Trainer AI is bad/broken
-  - Example: Trainers will use moves that have no effect, or just make really stupid decisions in general
+  - Example: Trainers will continually use moves that have no effect, or just make really stupid decisions in general
   - Solution: Use shinpokered's improved trainer AI

 **FRUSTRATING MECHANICS**
 - Grinding low level Pokemon is tedious
   - Example: Exp All gives out barely any experience, making it practically useless
-  - Solution: Use shinpokered's improved Exp All
+  - Solution: Use shinpokered's improved Exp All and make sure the player can access it fairly early in game
 - TMs aren't reusable and HM moves can't be forgotten
   - Solution: Make TMs reusable and allow HM moves to be forgotten